-- A9.3.3.1.1 Acute toxicity for purposes of classification refers to the intrinsic property of a substance to be injurious to an organism in a short-term exposure to that substance.
-Acute toxicity is generally expressed in terms of a concentration which is lethal to 50% of the test organisms (LC ${50}$), causes a measurable adverse effect to 50% of the test organisms (e.g. immobilization of daphnids), or leads to a 50% reduction in test (treated) organism responses from control (untreated) organism responses (e.g. growth rate in algae). - A9.3.3.1.2 Substances with an acute toxicity determined to be less than one part per million (1 mg/l) are generally recognized as being very toxic.
-The handling, use, or discharge into the environment of these substances poses a high degree of hazard and they are classified in Chronic and/or Acute Category 1.
+A9.3.3.1.1 Acute toxicity for purposes of classification refers to the intrinsic property of a substance to be injurious to an organism in a short-term exposure to that substance.
+Acute toxicity is generally expressed in terms of a concentration which is lethal to 50% of the test organisms (LC{50}), causes a measurable adverse effect to 50% of the test organisms (e.g. immobilization of daphnids), or leads to a 50% reduction in test (treated) organism responses from control (untreated) organism responses (e.g. growth rate in algae).

+A9.3.3.1.2 Substances with an acute toxicity determined to be less than one part per million (1 mg/l) are generally recognized as being very toxic.
+The handling, use, or discharge into the environment of these substances poses a high degree of hazard and they are classified in Chronic 1 and/or Acute 1.
 Decimal bands are accepted for categorizing acute toxicity above this category.
-Substances with an acute toxicity measured from one to ten parts per million (1 10 mg/l) are classified in Category 2 for acute toxicity, from ten to one hundred parts per million (10 100 mg/l) are classified in Category 3 for acute toxicity, and those over one hundred parts per million (> 100 mg/l) are regarded as practically non-toxic.
+Substances with an acute toxicity measured from one to ten parts per million (1 - 10 mg/l) are classified in Acute 2, from ten to one hundred parts per million (10 - 100 mg/l) are classified in Acute 3, and those over one hundred parts per million (> 100 mg/l) are regarded as practically non-toxic.